-Isaac Jefferson, in his inimitable Memoirs of a Monticello Slave, gives a clear picture of Jefferson the hunter.
-He recalls that Jefferson hunted "squirrels and partridges; kept five or six guns ...Old Master wouldn't shoot partridges settin'.
-Said 'he wouldn't take advantage of 'em' – would give 'em a chance for thar life.
-Wouldn't shoot a hare settin', nuther; skeer him up fust."
-Isaac goes on to say that when Jefferson heard hunters down in his deer park at Monticello he "used to go down thar wid his gun and order 'em out."3
+Isaac Jefferson, in his Memoirs of a Monticello Slave, gives a clear picture of Jefferson the hunter.
+He recalls that Jefferson hunted "squirrels & partridges; kept five or six guns ... old master would'nt shoot partridges settin': said 'he wouldn't take advantage of em' – would give 'em a chance for thar life: would'nt shoot a hare settin', nuther; skeer him up fust."2 Isaac goes on to say that when Jefferson heard hunters down in his deer park at Monticello he "used to go down thar wid his gun & order 'em out."3

 Primary Source References

 1792 March 17.
-"Indeed I have kept [Elkhill] hitherto on account of it's beauty, and go to it sometimes on hunting parties."4
+(Jefferson to John Joseph de Barth).
+"Indeed I have kept [Elkhill] hitherto on account of it's beauty, and ... go to it sometimes on hunting parties."4

 1808 November 24.
-"From the circumstances of my position, I was often thrown into the society of horse racers, cardplayers, foxhunters, scientific & professional men, and of dignified men; and many a time have I asked myself, in the enthusiastic moment of the death of a fox, the victory of a favorite horse, the issue of a question eloquently argued at the bar, or in the great council of the nation, well, which of these kinds of reputation should I prefer?
-That of a horse jockey? a fox hunter? an orator? or the honest advocate of my country’s rights?"5
+(Jefferson to Thomas Jefferson Randolph). "[F]rom the circumstances of my position I was often thrown into the society of horse racers, cardplayers, foxhunters, scientific & professional men, and of dignified men; and many a time have I asked myself, in the enthusiastic moment of the death of a fox, the victory of a favorite horse, the issue of a question eloquently argued at the bar or in the great council of the nation, well, which of these kinds of reputation should I prefer? that of a horse jockey? a foxhunter? an Orator? or the honest advocate of my country’s rights?"5

-1811 September 6. "[Thomas Jefferson Randolph] & myself intend you a visit in November, and it will then be a question for the consideration of your papa and yourself whether you shall not return with us & visit your cousins.
-This will be acceptable to us all, and only deprecated by the partridges & snowbirds against which you may commence hostilities."
+1811 September 6.
+(Jefferson to Francis Wayles Eppes). "[Thomas Jefferson Randolph] & myself intend you a visit in November, and it will then be a question for the consideration of your papa and yourself whether you shall not return with us & visit your cousins.
+This will be acceptable to us all, and only deprecated by the partridges & snowbirds against which you may commence hostilities."6

 1812 April 25.
-(Jefferson to James Maury).
-"All of my old friends are nearly gone ...We would beguile our lingering hours with talking over our youthful exploits, our hunts on Peter's mountain ..."
+(Jefferson to James Maury). "[A]ll my old friends are nearly gone ... we would beguile our lingering hours with talking over our youthful exploits, our hunts on Peter's mountain ...."7

 1822 July 20.
+(Jefferson to Peter Minor).
 "I presume he is a gun-man, as I am sure he ought to be, and every American who wishes to protect his farm from the ravages of quadrupeds & his country from those of biped invaders.
 I am a great friend to the manly and healthy exercises of the gun."8

-↑ This article is based on James A. Bear, "Some Jefferson Ideas on Exercise, Guns and Game," Monticello Research Report, n.d.
+- James A. Bear, "Some Jefferson Ideas on Exercise, Guns and Game," n.d.